mbierlee/poodinis/TUTORIAL.md

 // Register by super type
 dependencies.register!(ExampleInterface, ExampleClass);
 ```
-In the above example, dependencies on the concrete class and interface will resolve an instance of class ExampleClass.
+In the above example, dependencies on the concrete class and interface will resolve an instance of class `ExampleClass`.
 A dependency registered by super type will automatically be registered by concrete type.

-If you want to prevent registrations from being both registered by interface and concrete type, use the "doNotAddConcreteTypeRegistration" option when registering:
+If you want to prevent registrations from being both registered by interface and concrete type, use the `doNotAddConcreteTypeRegistration` option when registering:
 ```d
 dependencies.register!(ExampleInterface, ExampleClass)([RegistrationOption.doNotAddConcreteTypeRegistration]);
 ```